-Four pairs of outer arms attach between each inner arm and the platform.
+Three pairs of outer arms attach between each inner arm and the platform.
 Outer arms can be attached without the use of any tools.
 Outer arms are fastened with ball and socket connections.
 Outer arm pairs are shipped assembled.
-Each pair has two springs and two spring retainers at each end.
+Each pair has two springs and two horseshoes at each end.